laurieodgers/tidycmd/README.md

 Contributions are always welcome; if you fix a bug or implement some extra functionality please issue a PR back to https://github.com/laurieodgers/tidycmd

 ## Features
-  - Allows for neater code vs large blocks of Popen statements chained together
+  - Allows for neater code vs large blocks of Popen statements chained together.
-  - No need to fiddle with connecting stdout to stdin for each pipe
+  - No need to fiddle with connecting stdout to stdin for each pipe.
-  - Choose your format to decode stdOut/stdErr to
+  - Choose your format to decode stdOut/stdErr to.
+  - str(tidyCmd) will output a string which can be used in a shell.
+Automatically quotes any elements which contain spaces.

 ### Usage